Donna and Doug Tripp

 In 1963, the couple joined the Gandy Dancers.
 They stayed with the Gandys until the mid-1970s.
 In 1970, Donna joined the Hungarian performing group, Betyárok, meeting with Elsie Dunin at UCLA's dance studio.
 The same year, the couple were introduced to Scandinavian dance during the San Diego State University Folk Dance Conference and they began attending a Scandinavian class in Santa Monica.

 In 1984, they were asked to put on a Scandinavian performance during the Laguna Festival's Saturday night Valentine's Party.
-With nine couples, they cooreographed a suite which was well received.
+With nine couples, they coreographed a suite which was well received.
 Wanting to continue, they formed the Scandia Dancers which was invited to perform for the Folk Music Week in Al, Hallingdal, Norway from May 27 through June l, 2002, along with Mikkel Thompson's Leikarring group from the San Francisco Bay area.
 During the six-day event, Scandia performed along with 325 other dancers from Moldavia, Estonia, and Finland (the Finns wanted to know why Donna's group performed Finnish dance).
 In actuality, Scandia had one Finnish suite, one Karelian suite, and two mixed suites of Swedish, Norwegian, and Danish.
-Scandia is a group of older, accomplished dancers and performers (originally 18 couples).
-Donna says that her co-director, Stefanie Holzman, should get most of the credit because she wrote the grant requests (sending six-years worth of performance videos of Donna's arrangements and choreographies) and rehearsed the group.
+Scandia, a group of older, accomplished dancers and performers originally had 18 couples.
+Donna said that her co-director, Stefanie Holzman, should get most of the credit because she wrote the grant requests (sending six-years worth of performance videos of Donna's arrangements and choreographies) and rehearsed the group.

-Years of ballet and folk dance have taken their toll on Donna's hip joints.
+Years of ballet and folk dance took their toll on Donna's hip joints.
 She had her right hip replaced in 1993.
 In February of 2001, she had her left hip replaced but she was dancing and teaching again by the fall.

-Although busy with dance, Donna does not shirk her community duties.
+Although busy with dance, Donna did not shirk her community duties.
 She was a member of the Rotary Club of Brea, California.

 Dances Donna taught include Barjače, De-a Lungul, Hora pe Gheața I, Hora pe Gheața II, Paidușca, Potrkan Ples, Reinlendar, Somogyi Karikázó, Srečna Ljubov, Szatmári Körcsárdás, and Szegény Csárdás.